September 2, 2025

 –Robert M. Thomas, Jr., Whistleblower Law Collaborative

-The team proceeded to successfully litigate the case for four years and were in the midst of discovery when the settlement was reached.
-Gary Lincenberg of Bird Marella applauded the client for her will power in seeing through this lengthy matter which was difficult to relive and thanked his co-counsel for their excellent work.
+The team proceeded to successfully litigate the case for four years and were in the midst of discovery when the settlement was reached in 2024.
+Gary Lincenberg of Bird Marella applauded the client for her willpower in seeing through this lengthy matter which was difficult to relive and thanked his co-counsel for their excellent work.

 We congratulate the whistleblower for her courage and persistence.
 She has shown that one person, willing to stand up for what she knows is right, can make a difference.
 She is exactly the kind of deserving person that the False Claims Act envisions.
 Without her courage in coming forward, none of this would likely have come to light.